 Strength Coaches and Athletic Trainers from the Falcons, Dolphins, Jaguars, Seahawks, Panthers and several others helped with the screening.
 AJ Neibel, Head Strength Coach for the Atlanta Falcons, did an outstanding job of taking care of the logistics and administrative processes, which is key when screening this many athletes.

 The Combine is a sports scientist’s dream, really.
 The breadth of information is both stimulating and staggering.
-USA TODAY recently spoke with myself and a few others about the information boom at the Combine.
+Recently, USA TODAY spoke with me and a few others about the information boom at the Combine.
 As with anything, it’s one thing to have the information, it’s another to know how to use it.
 In addition to helping teams gather data, we’re trying to help them decipher what it all means – at least in the case of the movement screen.

 One of the biggest misconceptions of the FMS is that there is a linear relationship between screen score and performance.
 While some studies have found a relationship, the primary purpose of the screen is to identify dysfunction.
 Assuming all individual scores are a 2 or better, there wouldn’t necessarily be a difference in performance between an athlete who scored a 16 and the same athlete who scored an 18.

 Like the 40 yard dash and vertical jump, the FMS provides data points for teams.
 However, unlike the 40 and vertical, the FMS is NOT a performance test.
 It’s a movement test.